Aging of South Korea

-South Korea's portion of the elderly population is projected to grow at the fastest pace in the world from 14.9 percent in 2019 to 46.5 percent in 2067.
-Consequently, this will lead to South Korea's population declining sharply within the next few decades to just about 25–30 million, down from 51 million as of 2022.
-In 2020, South Korea began to record more deaths than births, resulting in a population decline for the first time.
+South Korea's portion of the elderly population is projected to grow at the fastest pace in the world, from 14.9 percent in 2019 to 46.5 percent in 2067.
+Consequently, this will lead to South Korea's population declining sharply within the next few decades to about 25–30 million, down from 51 million as of 2022.

 Causes

 The main cause of South Korea's aging is low fertility.
-Decreased fertility rates tend to cause lower marriage rates, more delayed marriages, and increased aging.
-Existing research suggests that economic factors such as income, labor market conditions, as well as socio-cultural factors including changes in the values of education and gender roles, and family and health policy are the main causes of lower fertility rates.
+Decreased fertility rates tend to be caused by lower marriage rates, more delayed marriages, and increased age of parents.
+Existing research suggests that economic factors such as income, labor market conditions, as well as socio-cultural factors – including changes in the values of education and gender roles, and family and health policy – are the main causes of lower fertility rates.